CzBiX/cyclaw/README.md

 - **Channel Abstraction** — Decoupled from platform via a sender interface.
 Supports user allowlisting, verbose tool-call logging, and reply context passthrough.
 - **Path Sandbox** — File access scoped to designated directories for agent files, memory, skills, and workspace, with directory traversal protection.
 - **Embedded Defaults** — Agent definitions, skills, and memory templates compiled into the binary, extracted on first run without overwriting user modifications.
+- **Sub-Task Delegation** —  Any agent can delegate a focused task to another agent (or itself) that runs a full LLM-tool loop in an isolated session, which enables multi-agent orchestration.
 - **Feature Gating** — Individual tools and the scheduler can be toggled via config.
 Extra provider-specific tool types can be added for built-in provider tools.
 - **Configuration** — YAML-based config with support for per-agent model overrides, reasoning effort tuning, and forced streaming.
 Supports containerized deployment.